Kusoneko/Nekobot/README.md

 The email and password lines are self explanatory.
 The SoundCloud line holds credentials for SoundCloud, enabling the soundcloud commands.
 [You'll need to register the app](https://soundcloud.com/you/apps/).
 At the moment all that's needed is the Client ID `"client_id" : "Put Client ID here"`
+The LastFM line holds credentials for LastFM.
+[Create an API account](http://www.last.fm/api/account/create).
+You'll need to add in `"apikey" : "Your API key", "apisecret" : "Your Shared secret"`.
 The prefix is a list of characters that can be the character used in front of literally every command.
 As for the master, it's value should be the 17-digits id of the Discord account that should be recognized as the master.
 (The master id gets a level 10 permission level, although no official commands are above level 3.)
 The server line allows you to make the bot join a server on startup using that.
 The value can either be the full invite link as shown above, or only the characters at the end (ex.: the "0Lv5NLFEoz3P07Aq" part of "https://discord.gg/0Lv5NLFEoz3P07Aq".)